 Testing your stress levels

-A simple saliva test can be done to measure your cortisol levels, which can help indicate how stressed you are.
+A blood, urine, or saliva test can be done to measure your cortisol levels.

 Tips to lower your stress levels